 Robert W. Gordon

-Robert W. Gordon is the Executive Director, Canadian Cyber Threat Exchange (CCTX) where he has organizational responsibility to deliver cyber threat information services and lead all cyber intelligence engagements and research activities.
-Most recently, Robert was a Director, Global Cyber Security at CGI.
-Prior to this, he enjoyed a long and successful career in the FederalGovernment, which included being the architect of Canada’s Cyber Security Strategy.
+Robert W. Gordon is the Strategic Advisor at the Canadian Cyber Threat Exchange (CCTX), following several years and the founding Executive Director (ED) of the oranization.
+As ED, he had organizational responsibility to deliver cyber threat information services and lead all cyber intelligence engagements and research activities.
+Before this, Robert was a Director, Global Cyber Security at CGI following . a long and successful career in the federal government, which included being the architect of Canada’s first Cyber Security Strategy.

-Vanda Vicars is Chief Operating Officer at the Global Risk Institute in Financial Services; since 2019 she has led strategy development and execution for member services, events, education, marketing, communications and corporate services.
-A respected C-Suite executive with more than 30 years of leadership experience in the information and communications technology sector, Vanda has held senior roles at Capgemini, Bell Canada and IBM.
-She oversees the cyber risk file at GRI working with researchers and delivers board-level education on the topic of cyber security oversight.
+Vanda Vicars is Chief Operating Officer at the Global Risk Institute in Financial Services.
+Since 2019 she has led strategy development and execution for member services, events, education, marketing, communications and corporate services.
+With more than 30 years of leadership experience in the information and communications technology sector, Vanda has held senior roles at Capgemini, Bell Canada and IBM.
+She oversees the cyber risk file at GRI delivering board-level education on the topic of cyber security oversight.
 Over the course of her career, she has delivered project and cyber services to the financial sector and various government entities.

 the advisory council